Recruiting Policies

 V. 1L HIRING TIMELINE

-As a best practice, we encourage employers to refrain from hiring first-year law students until after the first semester of law school is completed.
-Later application deadlines provide students with more time to acclimate to the law school environment; to develop meaningful relationships with faculty who will be better equipped to serve as references; and to assess their career goals and research employment opportunities with the support of the Career Development Office.
-Early hiring disadvantages students who arrive at law school with less knowledge of the legal landscape and fewer relationships in the legal community, and thus disproportionately impacts first-generation professional students and students of color.
+As a best practice, we encourage employers to refrain from hiring first-year law students until after the third week of December, when first-semester exams have concluded.
+Later application deadlines provide students with more time to acclimate to the law school environment, to develop meaningful relationships with faculty who will be better equipped to serve as references, and to assess their career goals and research employment opportunities with the support of the Career Development Office.
+Early hiring disadvantages students who arrive at law school with less knowledge of the legal landscape and fewer relationships in the legal community.

-Students are strongly discouraged from interviewing during their scheduled class and exam times.
-Employers scheduling interviews directly with students are asked to keep this in mind and schedule interviews at times that do not conflict with classes or exams.
+Students are strongly discouraged from interviewing during scheduled classes, reading period, and exams.
+Employers scheduling interviews directly with students are asked to keep this in mind and schedule interviews at times that do not conflict with classes, reading period, or exams.

 a.
 General